 You may have noticed when shopping around for student loans that some lenders display an interest rate, while others show an APR.
 What’s the difference?
-The main thing is that APR includes any upfront charges and fees the lender may add to the loan principal.
+The main distinction is that APR (which stands for annual percentage rate) includes any fees or other charges the lender may add to the loan principal.
 The “interest rate” does not.

 How Do Student Loan Interest Rates Work?

 As with any loan, the interest rate represents the amount your lender is charging you to borrow money.
-It’s expressed as a percentage of your loan principal and doesn’t reflect any fees or other charges that might be connected to your loan.
+It’s expressed as a percentage of your loan amount (or principal) and doesn’t reflect any fees or other charges that might be connected to your loan.
+Interest rates can be fixed (the same for the life of the loan) or variable (may fluctuate over the life of the loan).

 What Is the Student Loan APR, and How Is It Different From Interest Rate?

-The annual percentage rate (APR) represents a more comprehensive view of what you’re being charged.
-APR includes additional loan fees, if there are any.
+A loan’s annual percentage rate (APR) represents a more comprehensive view of what you’re being charged.
+It tells you the total cost of the loan per year, including any fees, such as an origination fee.
 Because of that, a loan’s APR may be higher than its interest rate.

-What Additional Fees / Charges Might Be Included in a Student Loan APR?
+What Fees / Charges Might Be Included in a Student Loan APR?

-Then there are late fees and returned check fees, both of which add to the total amount of your loan, accrue interest, and increase the amount you must repay.
-You can avoid these fees by always paying your bill on time.
+Both private and federal student loans may also have late fees and returned payment (or insufficient funds) fees, both of which add to the total amount you must repay.
+However, you can avoid these fees by always paying your bill on time and making sure you have enough money in your bank account to cover the payment.

-Fees vary widely from one lender to the next, and some lenders, including SoFi, may not charge any fees.
+Fees vary widely from one lender to the next, and some private lenders may not charge any fees.

 If a Loan’s Interest Rate and APR Are the Same, Does That Mean There Are No Hidden Fees?